At Churchfields we strive to nurture every child, and provide firm foundations for our children to become confident, independent learners.

 As a Co-Founder and Director of a small technology company since 2003, I have spent many years working within the IT industry.
 This includes developing and delivering large scale web projects as well as experience in QA and risk management for an ISO accredited company.

-I became a governor four years ago.
+I became a governor five years ago.
 I am by profession a radiographer and worked for many years in the NHS.
 When my children were young I transferred to education, working for years as a Science Technician in two Bath secondary schools, being a governor in one for several years.
 As a grandmother of young children I am also very interested in primary school education.

 Since moving to Atworth I have been very involved with St Michaels & All Saints Church and I am, at present, Church Warden.
 The area of education in a Church of England school is one I am keenly interested in, feeling that both educational standards and Christian ethics must be of the highest quality.
 Churchfields is a wonderful school that maintains these standards and I wish to continue to work with the staff and other governors to give our children an outstanding ethical education.